1955 Rhode Island Rams football team

 The 1955 Rhode Island Rams football team was an American football team that represented the University of Rhode Island as a member of the Yankee Conference during the 1955 college football season.
 In its fifth season under head coach Hal Kopp, the team compiled a 6–1–2 record (4–0–1 against conference opponents), won the Yankee Conference championship, lost to Jacksonville State in the Refrigerator Bowl, and outscored all opponents by a total of 162 to 67.

-The team played its home games at Meade Stadium in Kingston, Rhode Island.
+The team tallied 1,953 rushing yards and 386 passing yards.
+On defense, they held opponents to 710 rushing yards and 513 passing yards.
+The team's individual leaders included: